Barbu Lăzăreanu: Cu privire la... period

+Cuvântul Liber

 In January 1923, Lăzăreanu was co-opted by the Humanitarian Circle, which supported progressive politics and championed world peace.
 Located in the Bucharest home of writer Eugen Relgis, the enterprise had also been endorsed by Mușoiu, Eugen Filotti, Ion Pas, Constantin Rădulescu-Motru, and Ioan Slavici.
 The Circle's manifesto, taken up in various newspapers, was influenced by Marxist humanism; its depiction of Europe as savaged by "war and revolution" enlisted an objection from Lăzăreanu: in Socialismul, he argued that the text was meant to say "counterrevolution".
 The following year, he became a regular at Filotti and Mihai Ralea's Cuvântul Liber.
 Filotti recalled in 1965 that, though the magazine was not Marxist, it "hosted numerous articles, by Barbu Lăzăreanu and other socialists, on the history of the workers' movement and the inspiring combat of its doyens".
 He also had contributions as a poet and scholar in the magazines Progresele Științei and Presa Dentară.
 His other work appeared in Flacăra, Viața Românească, Vremea, Contimporanul, Revista Literară, Mântuirea, Adam, and Revista Idealistă.

 Writing mainly for Adevărul Literar și Artistic, Lăzăreanu discovered and published poetry by politicians such as Take Ionescu, Gheorghe Nădejde, and Constantin Istrati, also republishing 19th-century tracts by Jean Alexandre Vaillant and physician Alcibiade Tavernier, and documenting the minutae of Hasdeu's literary and political activity.
 He also held a column on phonaesthetics, published some of the first compilations of Romanian cant, and completed in print a historical review of the Romanian Communards and their sympathizers.
 Known to his Romanian peers as an "incidental" but noteworthy medical historian, his 1924 collection of essays bridged philology and health historiography, as: Lespezi și moloz din templul lui Epidaur ("Slabs and Debris from Epidaurus' Temple").

-He also studied folkloristics and historical linguistics, focusing especially on "the destiny of some words", and involved himself in literary and political polemics with liberal conservatives—Mihail Dragomirescu, Rădulescu-Motru, and the Ideea Europeană writers.
-In June 1925, he presided over ceremonies commemorating his former patron Nemțeanu.
+Lăzăreanu also studied folkloristics and historical linguistics, focusing especially on "the destiny of some words", and involved himself in literary and political polemics with liberal conservatives—Mihail Dragomirescu, Rădulescu-Motru, and the Ideea Europeană writers.
+On March 28, he and Pribeagu helped organize the UER's literary festival—both of them with contributions as humorists and entertainers.
+In May, he was speaking at the UER about Alexandru Marghiloman's contribution as an orator, and, in collaboration with Leon Ghelerter, on Dobrogeanu-Gherea's "literary and social work".
+A month later, he presided over ceremonies commemorating his former patron Nemțeanu.
 On the occasion, Lăzăreanu also spoke about the literary history of Galați, reviewing poets such as Captain Constant Tonegaru Sr, and journalists such as Graur, Grigore Trancu-Iași, and Victor Cosmin-Sirmabuic.